-1. Assisted in the research for Journey to Independence [preview], a historical documentary on Malaysia's road to independence spanning the Japanese Occupation in the 1940s to the birth of a new nation in 1957, as part of Road to Nationhood, a series of planned documentaries produced by Rack Focus Films in Kuala Lumpur.
-Part one was broadcast on History Asia in September 2016.
+1. Assisted in the research for Journey to Independence [preview], a historical documentary on Malaysia spanning the Japanese Occupation in the 1940s to the birth of a new nation in 1957, as part of Road to Nationhood, a series of planned documentaries produced by Rack Focus Films in Kuala Lumpur.
+Journey to Independence was broadcasted on History Asia in September 2016.

 2. Assisted in the research for an as-yet-untitled feature film set during the Japanese invasion of Malaya in World War Two, focusing on the Malayan Volunteer Air Force and the British and Japanese military forces.
 2016.

 3. Assisted in researching a background paper outlining the UK's approach to anti-terror legislation for the Malaysian Bar Council Human Rights Committee, to provide a comparative analysis for the Malaysian government.
 2010-11.

 4. "To a Multicultural Future?
 The Reality of Sharia Law in the United Kingdom" for my LLM thesis at The City Law School, UK.
 Distinction.
 2010.